NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Legendary Professional.md

 **Prerequisites** legendary in Lore
 * * *
 Your fame has spread throughout the lands (for instance, if you have Warfare Lore, you might be a legendary general or tactician).
-This works as [[Feats/Legendary Performer|Legendary Performer]], except you gain higher-level jobs when you [[Actions/Earn Income|Earn Income]] with Lore.
+This works as [[Legendary Performer|Legendary Performer]], except you gain higher-level jobs when you [[Actions/Earn Income|Earn Income]] with Lore.

 *Source: Pathfinder Player Core*
 *ORC*